 C4FM vs Other Digital Voice Modes

+C4FM is one of several digital voice systems used in amateur radio, and each works a little differently.
 Several digital voice systems are used in amateur radio, including C4FM, DMR, and D-STAR.
-Each uses a different modulation method and communication structure.
+Each uses a different modulation method and communication structure

 Operating Modes in Yaesu System Fusion